Comparing Open Source Database Options

 - Smaller community compared to MySQL.

-- Some features may require additional configuration.
+- Some advanced features may require additional configuration.

 5. SQLite